chadwcarlson/avocadocs/docs/content/en/administration/web/environments.md

 ---
 title: "Platform.sh Environments"
 weight: 2
-toc: true

 sidebarTitle: "Environments"
 description: |
   Platform.sh helps a coder with the development workflow by making it easy to manage multiple environments, including the Master environment which runs the production website.
-It's precisely like a "development" or a "staging" server, except they are created on the fly, and they are absolutely identical copies of their parent environments.<br><br>
+It's precisely like a "development" or a "staging" server, except they are created on the fly, and they are absolutely identical copies of their parent environments.
+---

 An environment is tied to a Git branch, plus all the services that are serving that branch.
-You can see that as a <b>complete working website</b>.
-With Bitbucket and GitHub integrations you can even get a "development server" for each and every pull request.<br><br>
+You can see that as a **complete working website**.
+With Bitbucket and GitHub integrations you can even get a "development server" for each and every pull request.

 You can have branches that are not tied to a running instance of your application; these are what we call "inactive environments".
----

 ## Master environment